Sex trafficking: Americas

 Sex trafficking is a problem in North America, Central America, and South America People have been sex trafficked to and through Mexico.

-It has been estimated that two-third of trafficking victims in the United States are US citizens.
-Most victims who are foreign-born come into the US legally, on various visas.
+It has been estimated that two-thirds of trafficking victims in the United States are U.S. citizens.
+Most victims who are foreign-born come into the U.S. legally, on various visas.
 State Department estimated that between 15,000 and 50,000 women and girls are trafficked each year into the United States.

 The Girls Educational and Mentoring Services (GEMS), an organization based in New York, claims that the majority of girls in the sex trade were abused as children.
 Poverty and a lack of education play major roles in the lives of many women in the sex industry.

 According to a report conducted by the University of Pennsylvania, anywhere from 100,000 up to 300,000 American children at any given time may be at risk of exploitation due to factors such as drug use, homelessness, or other factors connected with increased risk for commercial sexual exploitation.
-However, the report emphasized, "The numbers presented in these exhibits do not, therefore, reflect the actual number of cases of CSEC in the United States but, rather, what we estimate to be the number of children ‘at risk’ of commercial sexual exploitation."
+However, the report emphasized, "The numbers presented in these exhibits do not, therefore, reflect the actual number of cases of CSEC in the United States but, rather, what we estimate to be the number of children 'at risk' of commercial sexual exploitation."
 Richard J. Estes, one of the report's authors, noted that the report was based on 25 year old data, and was out of date because the world of the 1990s "was quite a different one from that in which we live today."
 A report from the University of New Hampshire says that only 1,700 kids reported having engaged in prostitution.
-David Finkelhor, one of the authors of that report, said "Given that running away has declined, I wouldn’t put any stock in these figures as indicators of what is going on today".
+David Finkelhor, one of the authors of that report, said "Given that running away has declined, I wouldn't put any stock in these figures as indicators of what is going on today".
 People of color may also have high risks of sex trafficking due to lack of documentation, fear, distrust, etc. They often have difficulties contacting authorities or others for support due to inabilities to understand the language or the laws of the area.

 In 2003, 1,400 minors were arrested for prostitution, 14% of whom were younger than 14 years old.
 A study conducted by the International Labor Union indicated that boys are at a higher risk of being trafficked into agricultural work, the drug trade, and petty crime.
 Girls were at a higher risk of being forced into the sex industry and domestic work.
 In 2004, the Department of Labor found 1,087 minors employed in situations that violated hazardous occupation standards.
 The same year, 5,480 children were employed violating child labor laws.
 Due to the secretive nature of trafficking, it is difficult to piece together an accurate picture of how widespread the problem is.